-- Demonstrate an understanding and basic knowledge of environmental and cultural factors affecting the development of surfing in Polynesia, surfing's integration into Hawaiian culture, its decline due to Western influence, and its revitalization as a modern recreational activity. - Demonstrate an understanding of the principles of anthropology as they apply to the creation and shaping of surfing culture, especially on O'ahu. - Coherently address modern social and legal issues relating to surfing.
+- Discuss environmental and cultural factors affecting the development of surfing in Polynesia. - Discuss principles of anthropology as they apply to the creation and shaping of surfing culture. - Discuss modern social and legal issues relating to surfing.

 ANTH 210: Archaeology

 This course is an introduction to prehistoric archaeology providing a overview of methods and techniques of excavation and laboratory analysis and a brief survey of theory in relation to change and diversity in prehistoric human groups.